Model Quantization Guide: Foundations to Production Serving

 10. Diffusion models need a separate path

 Autoregressive LLMs generate one token at a time.
 Diffusion models run repeated denoising steps, and their activation distributions shift during the process.
-Applying a standard 4-bit LLM quantization pass to a diffusion model often saves memory but introduces severe visual artifacts, which is why diffusion-focused methods such as SVDQuant / Nunchaku and NVIDIA ModelOpt diffusion quantization exist.
+A standard 4-bit LLM quantization pass may save diffusion-model memory while introducing severe visual artifacts.
+Diffusion-focused methods such as SVDQuant / Nunchaku and NVIDIA ModelOpt diffusion quantization address that different activation pattern.

 3. Treat text encoders separately.
-Quantizing T5-XXL or CLIP can damage prompt alignment and text rendering, so evaluate them as separate components rather than as generic transformer blocks.
+Quantizing T5-XXL or CLIP may affect prompt alignment or text rendering in a given pipeline, so evaluate them independently rather than assuming generic transformer behavior.

 4. Use diffusion-aware methods such as SVDQuant when activation outliers are the main issue.